fmidev/lagrangian-convolutional-neural-network/README.md

 2. [Train the L-CNN model.](#training-the-l-cnn-model)
 3. [Create nowcasts for the L-CNN model.](#creating-nowcasts-for-the-l-cnn-model)
 4. Create the reference model nowcasts
    1. Train the RainNet model and run nowcasts for it.
-See the accompanying repository `<LINK>` for details.
+See the accompanying repository [fmidev/rainnet](https://github.com/fmidev/rainnet) for details.
-   1. Create nowcasts for the LINDA and extrapolation nowcast models.
+   2. Create nowcasts for the LINDA and extrapolation nowcast models.
 See [`verification/replication.md`](verification/replication.md) for instructions and [`config/p25-extrap-linda-whole-domain-optical-flow`](config/p25-extrap-linda-whole-domain-optical-flow) for configuration files.
 5. [Run verification statistics computation and visualize the results.](#running-verification-results)

 ## Scripts